iguessthislldo/stablogen/README.md

 ```

 I googled my first choice for a project name, it turned out someone else had
-thought of it: [alexes/blogen](https://github.com/alexex/blogen).
+thought of it: [alexex/blogen](https://github.com/alexex/blogen).
 I decided to
 change the name to "stablogen" but I ~~stole~~ borrowed their format for
 posts.
 I had them in two seperate files which was easier to program but not
 as elegant.
 The only differecne real difference is that I'm using just HTML
-and alexes is using Markdown for post content, which I might make possible
+and alexex is using Markdown for post content, which I might make possible
 someday as an option.

 The format is the post meta information in [YAML](http://yaml.org), followed